hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 This comes from server restrictions, faulty processing of *yt-dlp.exe* and limitations in the design of the PotPlayer extension.

 ### Options Selection Criteria

+PotPlayer generally plays only direct links to media content, with some exceptions.
+For websites other than YouTube and KakaoTV, yt-dlp must basically support them.
+Even when using the yt-dlp extension, PotPlayer cannot play media content from sites or pages that yt-dlp does not support.

 |                                                 | YouTube                                       | Other than YouTube    |
 | --------------------------------------- | ------------------------------------------ | -------------------------- |